-- 4.67 A claimant must provide to the insurer a certificate of fitness for work to be eligible for weekly payments.
-The required form of a certificate given under section 3.15(3) of the Act is a Certificate of Fitness (including the declaration of employment). - 4.68 The first certificate of fitness for work must be given by the claimant's treating medical practitioner. - 4.69 A second or subsequent certificate of fitness must be in a form approved by the Authority and given by: - (a) a medical practitioner, or - (b) if the injured person is receiving medical or related treatment for the injury by a physiotherapist or psychologist who is appropriately qualified the physiotherapist or psychologist. - In this clause, an appropriately qualified physiotherapist or psychologist is one with general registration under the Health Practitioner Regulation National Law (NSW) No 86a. - (c) If a subsequent certificate covers a period that overlaps wholly or in part with a period covered by an earlier certificate, the later certificate prevails for the whole of the period covered by the later certificate except to the extent that the later certificate relates to a period before the later certificate was provided. - (d) The insurer that receives a certificate of fitness for work given by a physiotherapist or psychologist must, as soon as possible after receiving the certificate, give a copy of the certificate to the injured person's treating medical practitioner.
+- 4.62 A claimant must provide to the insurer a certificate of fitness for work to be eligible for weekly payments.
+The required form of a certificate given under section 3.15(3) of the Act is a certificate of fitness (including the declaration of employment) and is available on the Authority's website. - 4.63 The first certificate of fitness for work must be given by the claimant's treating medical practitioner.
+The second and any subsequent certificates of fitness for work must also be given by the claimant's treating medical practitioner unless it is a certificate given in the defined period as outlined in the clause below. - 4.64 The following requirements apply during the health emergency caused by the COVID-19 pandemic in the period starting on 17 April 2020 and ending on 31 March 2022 (the defined period).
+The second and any subsequent certificates of fitness for work given during the defined period, may be given by: - (a) the claimant's treating medical practitioner, or - (b) if a health professional with general registration under the Health Practitioner Regulation National Law (NSW) No 86a as a physiotherapist or psychologist is providing medical or related treatment for all of claimant's injuries as a result of the motor accident - the physiotherapist or psychologist. - 4.65 Where a medical practitioner or a physiotherapist or psychologist referred to in the clause above gives a certificate of fitness for work covering a period that overlaps wholly or in part with a period covered by an earlier certificate, the later certificate prevails. - 4.66 The insurer that receives a certificate of fitness for work given by a physiotherapist or psychologist must, as soon as possible after receiving the certificate, give a copy of the certificate to the injured person's treating medical practitioner who provided the first certificate.